Contact Us

 The Loss Prevention Standard (LPS) 1175 specifies the testing procedures and performance requirements for intruder-resistant building components.
 The Loss Prevention Certification Board (LPCB), part of BRE Global, administers this standard to ensure products perform reliably in hostile environments.

 The standard creates a benchmark for physical security.
-It tests perimeter barriers, shutters, and doors against simulated attacks.
+It tests perimeter barriers, fencing, shutters, grilles and doors against simulated attacks.
 The LPCB audits the manufacturing process to confirm that production units match the tested specimen.
-This process guarantees that the security rating remains valid throughout the product's lifecycle.
-Insurers recognise this certification as the most robust proof of due diligence in facility protection.
+This process keeps the security rating valid throughout the product's lifecycle.
+Insurers recognise the certification as robust proof of due diligence in facility protection.

-The current version, Issue 8, introduces a matrix approach.
-It defines performance based on two variables: the tool kit used and the delay time achieved.
-This flexibility allows specifiers to match security layers to specific threat assessments.
+The current version is Issue 8, in effect since January 2019.
+It replaced the older single-digit rating system with a two-part classification, which lets specifiers match security layers to a specific threat assessment.
 A site might need high resistance against power tools at the perimeter but lower resistance against hand tools internally.

-The rating depends on "Working Time."
+The delay figure is based on "Working Time."
 Working time measures the actual duration an attacker applies tools to the product.
-It excludes rest breaks, tool changes, or strategic pauses.
-A rating of 10 minutes (SR4) therefore represents a significantly longer real-world attack duration.
+It excludes rest breaks, tool changes and strategic pauses, so a rating of 10 minutes represents a longer real-world attack.
 This distinction helps security teams plan response protocols accurately.

-SR1 / A1 Category A 1 Minute Opportunist: Minimal noise, easily concealed tools.
+A1 SR1 Category A: basic hand tools 1 minute Opportunist: minimal noise, easily concealed tools

 Understanding The Tool Categories